WHAT DOES IT MEAN TO "ACCEPT CHRIST"?

 Scripture taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan Bible Publishers.

 We Christians often use the expression “accept Christ.”
 The phrase is not found in any Bible I have.
 This is remarkable, given the frequency with which the term is used by us.
-I wonder if this expression is conveying a concept that is not altogether scriptural.
+This expression is conveying a false concept.

 No one can come to me unless the Father who sent me draws him, and I will raise him up at the last day.
 (John 6:44)